rjsmith1999/IMMERSE/_pages/log.md

 -------------------
 ## Log:

+### Week 17: Sep 9 - Sep 10, 2021
+* **Goals**:
+  - [ ] Finalize experiment results for radiation beam test
+    - [ ] Add documentation to log processing scripts
+    - [ ] Adjust scripts to resolve endtime
+    - [ ] Adjust scripts to include fluence data from beam logs
+    - [ ] Create readme of all the error types encountered

+* **Wednesday**:
+  - Spoke to Dr. Wirthlin about plans for interpreting logs
+  - Added some more documentation to log parsings scripts

 ### Week 16: Aug 30 - Sep 3, 2021
 * **Goals**:
   - [ ] Finalize experiment for radiation beam test